 For more specific information about how to best prepare for your embryo transfer, talk to your reproductive endocrinologist.

 When your body and the embryo are ready for the embryo transfer, you'll undergo a very simple procedure without anesthesia.
+Most often the procedure takes 15 minuets or less.
 The embryos are microscopic, and the transfer uses a speculum and a guided vaginal ultrasound to guide the catheter to implant the embryos.

 After the procedure, you'll need to rest at the doctor’s office for about 20 minutes.
 When you leave, you’ll be advised to continue bed rest at home or at a nearby hotel, depending on how far away you reside.